ellysh/bash-programming-from-scratch/manuscript/answers.md

 ##### Exercise 3-5.
 The [[ operator

 Let's compare the contents of the two directories.
-The result of the comparison is a list of files that are different.
+The result of the comparison is a list of files that differ.

 First, we have to go through all the files in each directory.
 The `find` utility does this task.
 Here is a command to search files in the `dir1` directory:
 {line-numbers: false, format: Bash}